inko-lang/inko/docs/source/guides/syntax.md

 Methods are defined using the `fn` keyword.
 At the top-level of a module only instance methods can be defined (i.e. static methods aren't valid directly in a module).
-Methods are private to their modules by default.
+Methods are private by default.

 Methods use the following syntax: